PRACTICE AREA

 The sooner you contact a lawyer, the better.
 There are filing deadlines for employment law cases; missing these deadlines could mean you forfeit your chance at a financial damages award.

-How can I prepare for a consultation with a lawyer in San Diego?
+How can I prepare for a consultation with a San Diego labor attorney?

 How soon will my case be resolved?